EvgeniyaDzb/Journal/README.md

-# React fundamental test proj
+# React fundamental test project

 This is a one-page website for managing posts (adding, deleting, sorting, search).